 3. Time Feel

-Vintage jazz has a much tighter time feel than more modern styles (in fact all the sub-genres of vintage jazz of their own distinct and subtle time feels).
-Par of what makes a band swing is that everything is rhythmically driving together.
+Vintage jazz has a much tighter time feel than more modern styles (in fact all the sub-genres of vintage jazz have their own distinct and subtle time feels).
+Part of what makes a band swing is that everything is rhythmically driving together.
 Too often I hear horn players trying to lay behind the beat as they do in post-war jazz.
 It sounds silly on solos and it positively wrecks the ensemble feel.
 A good classic jazz rhythm section will not let you lay behind them, they’ll slow down to stay with you.
 Consistently dragging tempos will make the rhythm guitarist and dancers plot your slow painful death.

 4. Building an Arrangement